asaddevil123/Replete/README.md

     };
     document.body.append(button);

-The browser REPL is also capable of serving static files, so long as a suitable `options.mime` function is provided.
-For example, using
+The browser REPL is also capable of serving static files, so long as a suitable `options.headers` function is provided.
+For example, passing

-    function mime(locator) {
+    function headers(locator) {
         if (locator.endsWith(".js")) {
-            return "text/javascript";
+            return {"Content-Type": "text/javascript"};
         }
         if (locator.endsWith(".jpg")) {
-            return "image/jpeg";
+            return {"Content-Type": "image/jpeg"};
         }
     }

-as `options.mime` makes it possible to render a JPEG image on the page, where the image file is resolved relative to the current module:
+as `options.headers` makes it possible to render a JPEG image on the page, where the image file is resolved relative to the current module:

     const melon_url = import.meta.resolve("./melon.jpg");
     const img = document.createElement("img");